okutbay/MongoHead/README.md

 ### ViewModels
 Sample viewmodel may be found in "/ViewModels" folder of the sample app.

+### Pages/People
+Wraps all elements with two pages: a list page (/pages/people/index) and a form page (/pages/people/form).
+List page has search and delete samples.
+Form page has add/update samples.

 # MongoDB
 Setup and installation details can be obtained from official web site.